 But why is this the case?
 What universal truth had Burns stumbled upon that wintry day?
 That planning is not worth the effort because no matter how great your attention to detail, someone’s bound to come along and stomp out your plans?

 In business, there is certainly an anti-planning movement brewing.
 Proponents of this idea argue that if you took all the time that goes into planning, dreaming, spreadsheeting, meeting, revising, etc and instead spent that time actually running your business, you would have created so much more value for yourself than the ‘dreamed up’ idea of what you will do this year.

-That’s not how the EMyth Perspective would see it.
+That’s not how we see it through the EMyth Approach.
 Plans are an important part of achieving results.
 It’s not that things won’t change for you along the way, or that you can’t adapt to new learnings.
-But think about it this way: Imagine you are a miniature figure on a map.
+But think about it this way: Imagine you're a miniature figure on a map.
 The greatest likelihood of you travelling the furthest away from where you started is to pick a general direction and head toward it.
 You might have to zig and zag slightly along the way, but you know the general idea of what you’re after.
-Alternatively, if you pick a random direction every 10 steps, you’re much more likely to walk in circles, pace back and forth, or otherwise not travel too far.
+Alternatively, if you pick a random direction every ten steps, you’re much more likely to walk in circles, pace back and forth, or otherwise not travel too far.